Discontinuity-aware physics-informed neural network for phase-field method in three-phase flow with phase change: Results

 \subsection{Two-phase bubble rising}

-The bubble rising problem serves as a challenge benchmark case for multiphase flow with large interfacial deformation, where an air bubble released inside a closed water tank rises due to buoyancy and continuously deforms under the competing influences of inertia, viscous stresses, surface tension, and gravity, involving large density and viscosity ratios and governed by the coupled CH-NS equations (Eqs. \eqref{eq: CH}-\eqref{eq: energy}).
-The spatial domain is defined as $\Omega= [0,1] \times [0,2]$, discretized into 200 and 400 grid points in the $x$- and $y$-directions, respectively, and the temporal domain $T=[0,3]$ is divided into 2 subdomains, $T_1=[0,1.5]$ and $T_2=[1.5,3]$, each uniformly discretized with 100 time steps.
+The bubble rising problem serves as a challenging case for accurate simulations of multiphase flows with large interfacial deformations.
+In this case, an air bubble released inside a closed water tank rises due to buoyancy and continuously deforms under the competing influences of inertia, viscous stresses, surface tension, and gravity, involving large density and viscosity ratios.
+The governing equations are the coupled CH-NS equations (Eqs. \ref{eq: CH}, \ref{eq: mass}, and \ref{eq: momentum}).
+The spatial domain is defined as $\Omega = [0,1]$ m$\times$ $[0,2]$ m, discretized into 200 and 400 grid points in the $x$- and $y$-directions, respectively, and the temporal domain $\mathcal{T}=[0,3]$ s is divided into $M=2$ subdomains, $\mathcal{T}_1=[0,1.5]$ s and $\mathcal{T}_2=[1.5,3]$ s, each uniformly discretized with 100 time steps.
 No-slip boundary conditions are imposed on the top and bottom walls, while free-slip conditions are applied on the left and right boundaries.
-Initially, an air bubble with a radius of $r_c=0.25$ is placed at $(x_c,y_c)=(0.5,0.5)$ in water with zero velocity, as defined in Eq. \eqref{eq: vortex_init}.
+Initially, an air bubble with a radius of $r_0=0.25$ m is placed at $(x_0,y_0)=(0.5,0.5)$ in water with zero velocity, as defined in Eq. \ref{eq: vortex_init}.